KoniHD/stock_sim_uni/README.md

 * Programm structure and class definitions in UML style is in `res/Trading Market Simulation.pdf`

+## Details for Sprint 2
+- User interaction
+    - Allow user to define simulationlength interacively
+    - After simulationlength is over print Stockmarket info (current stockprices) and print Wallet information (cashPosition, portfolioValue, owned stocks (value in owned stock, number stocks)) two Options: 1. end or 2. define interaction
+    - If interaction: choose wallet to interact with
+    - Next:  (3 Options) 1.
+Add new funds to cashPosition, 2.
+Sell stocks, 3.
+Buy stocks
+    - Final: set new simulationlength
+- Wallet-StockMarket interaction
+    - logic behind changes in wallet composition (purchases/sells) maybe research more ? optional: we still have the used parameter price_change -> maybe that's helpful.
+        - which threshold for impact or proportional change ?
+        - How mathematically realize the impact

+## Optional ideas:

+- Class for sectors
+    - allows to simulate e.g. overperformance of tech stocks while other sectors underperform
+    - statistial values for those sectors could be randomly determined as well
+- Better overview on stock market
+    - Which stocks in which sector?
+    - Which risk catergorization...
+    - performance overview of single stocks

 ## Build and run the code